juliohm/HUM/README.md

 Dependencies
 ------------

-Besides the Python scientific ecosystem (NumPy, SciPy, etc.), please check each directory for additional dependencies.
+Besides the Python scientific ecosystem (NumPy, SciPy, etc.) and a working MPI implementation, please check each directory for additional dependencies.

 Installation
 ------------